 WFCT was awarded a Power to Change grant in 2018 towards a minibus for work in Newham and support for an Outreach worker for 18 months to develop small grass roots services in Newham.
-The Outreach worker started in 2019 and continues to develop services in Newham.
-Funding, including their Covid Emergency Income Support scheme, expired in March 2022.
+The Outreach worker is now paid from our own funds and continues to develop services in Newham.